 - Current and Planned Projects

 Reservoir 3 replacement

-Reservoir No. 3 was originally constructed nearly 100 years ago as a below-grade square concrete open reservoir with a capacity of 20 million gallons (MG).
-A cover was constructed over the reservoir approximately 30 years ago.
-Taking the existing reservoir offline for an extended period of time for construction is not feasible.
-In addition, there is a significant risk that the existing reservoir’s embankments could not survive a large seismic event, causing a structural failure of the reservoir.
+Reservoir No. 3 was originally constructed 100 years ago as an in-ground square concrete open reservoir with a capacity of 20 million gallons (MG).
+A cover was built over the reservoir approximately 30 years ago.

 Start Design: January 2023